 HR is the main person who is responsible for hiring new employees for the organization based on their qualifications and qualities.
 They become a communicating medium between an organization and an employee and help the employee understand the perspective of the company and organization better and help the employee commit to the goals given by the company.

-2. What are the functions of HR?
+2. What are the functions an HR manager executes?

 3. How does HRM deal with the selection of the retail employees?